 - must be completed no more than two years after you receive the grant results

-- If your project has a public launch, e.g. exhibition opening, it must not be scheduled to open to the public before you receive your grant results
+- If your project has a public launch, such as an exhibition opening, it must not be scheduled to open to the public before you receive your grant results.

 Final report requirements

 If you receive a grant, you must complete the project and submit a final report in Nova.
 See Terms and Conditions – receipt of OAC project grant funds for more information on reporting obligations.

 In your final report, you will need to provide: